gepinillab/fastbioclim/README.md

 Working with large climate datasets often presents a major challenge: the data is too large to fit into memory. `fastbioclim` solves this problem by providing a powerful and unified interface with a dual-backend architecture:

 1.  **In-Memory (`"terra"`)**: For datasets that fit comfortably in RAM, `fastbioclim` uses the highly optimized `terra` package for maximum speed.
-2.  **In-Disk (`"tiled"`)**: For massive datasets that exceed available RAM, it automatically switches to a memory-safe tiled workflow.
+2.  **In-Disk (`"tiled"`)**: For datasets that exceed available RAM, it automatically switches to a memory-safe tiled workflow.
 This backend uses `exactextractr` and `Rfast` to process the data chunk by chunk, ensuring that even continent-scale analyses can run on a standard computer.

 The core of the package is a set of "smart" wrapper functions—`derive_bioclim()` and `derive_statistics()`—that automatically select the best backend, providing a seamless experience for the user.